moghaddasizahra-dotcom/Excel_Projects/Bike_Sales_Pivot_Table_and_Visualisations_Lab/README.md

 # Excel Data Analysis & Visualisation Labs

-This project showcases two hands-on labs that I completed to analyse and visualise data using **Microsoft Excel (Microsoft 365 Online)**.
+This project showcases two hands-on labs that I completed to analyse and visualise data using **Microsoft Excel**.
 Users will learn how to create pivot tables, generate charts, and format visualisations for clear data interpretation.

 ---